bluebillywig/bbnativeplayersdk/index.md

 The *BBNativePlayerView* class, which extends the platform’s core UI View class (iOS: UIView, Android: View), is what you place in your layout.
 It offers an API to control the player (`callApiMethod`) and get/set player properties (`getApiProperty`/`setApiProperty`).
 Finally, if needed, you make your own implementation of the *BBPlayerViewDelegate* interface and assign it to the player view in order to respond to events.

+When creating a player view, you supply a json embed URL and (optionally) an options dictionary.
+The json URL is similar to Blue Billywig's standard embed URL.
+Its only difference is the .json extension, e.g. `https://demo.bbvms.com/p/default_standard/c/2431946.json` .
+Thus, it supports various content types (clip, playlist, project), and playout configurations.

 ## Android